TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Deploy-B1Appliance.md

 ```

 #### -AzAcceptTerms
-The AzAcceptTerms parameter is used to accept the marketplace terms required when deploying a BloxOne DDI Host.
+The AzAcceptTerms parameter is used to accept the marketplace terms required when deploying a NIOS-X Host.

 ```yaml
 Type: SwitchParameter